kingmikeip/fotedit/README.md

 #### *MVP*

-- get wireframe built out
+- get wireframe built out ^
-- get Rails backend working to handle image uploads
+- get Rails backend working to handle image uploads ^
-- get React working to display images
+- get React working to display images ^
-- images can be reordered by number or drag order
+- images can be reordered by number ^
-- images can have comments or checks
+- images can have comments or select checks *
-- user can share out galleries with unique share codes
+- user can share out galleries with unique share codes *
-- Rails stores images on cloud
+- Rails stores images on cloud ^
-- create new users, login, delete or edit account details
+- create new users, login, delete or edit account details ^

 #### *Post MVP*

-- persist sessions, guest sessions
+- persist sessions, guest sessions *
 - drag to reorder images
 - OAuth
 - later social aspect will be added so users in a group can be invited for an edit